 A smart workflow platform, like mpro5, can be programmed to receive the data feed and respond according to pre-set rules so that the information is dealt with intelligently.
 It can suppress repeated alerts, trigger diagnostic questions and, if necessary, create a job requiring human input.

 This has many benefits:

-- Improved operational efficiency - As initial basic questions, like “Is it switched on?”, can be answered by any authorised person on the scene, rather than having to despatch an expensive engineer, it enables businesses to down-skill their first response, freeing up more skilled resources for where they’re needed most.
+- Improved operational efficiency - As initial basic questions, like “Is it switched on?”, can be answered by any authorized person on the scene, rather than having to dispatch an expensive engineer, it enables businesses to down-skill their first response, freeing up more skilled resources for where they’re needed most.

 - Cost-savings – Data collected on assets, including their lifespan and condition, can inform planned preventative maintenance (PPM) to reduce costs and avoid major faults leading to downtime.